-Vouchers and credit-tokens: childcare vouchers: example: employee in employer’s scheme before 6 April 2011
+EIM16057 - Vouchers and credit-tokens: childcare vouchers: example: employee in employer’s scheme before 6 April 2011

 Section 270A ITEPA 2003

-Paul and Charlotte, aged 3 and 6 respectively, live with their grandmother, in the week and their father alternative weekends.
+Paul and Charlotte, aged 3 and 6 respectively, live with their grandmother in the week and with their father during alternative weekends.
 Their mother died 2 years ago.
 The father pays £120 per week to the children’s grandmother for their maintenance.
 Paul goes to a registered childminder 5 mornings a week.
 Paul’s grandmother pays the childminder £60 a week using childcare vouchers, which her employer has been providing as part of her remuneration continuously since June 2010.
 The grandmother does not know about the salary arrangements for the other 20 people who work in her office.
 Charlotte sometimes attends an out of school club, which costs her grandmother £8 a session.

-- As the grandmother’s employer provides childcare vouchers, which are used to pay the childminder, exemption may be available for these providing all of the following conditions are met:
+As the grandmother’s employer provides childcare vouchers, which are used to pay the childminder, exemption may be available for these providing all of the following conditions are met:

-Condition A - child : As the grandmother has parental responsibility for Paul and he lives with her, this condition is met.
+- Condition A - child : As the grandmother has parental responsibility for Paul and he lives with her, this condition is met.

-Condition B - qualifying childcare: As the childminder is registered, this condition is met.
+- Condition B - qualifying childcare: As the childminder is registered, this condition is met.

-Condition C - availability: It will need to be checked whether the choice of receiving childcare vouchers is available to all of the grandmother’s colleagues at work (subject to the possible exception of relevant low-paid employees - see EIM16052).
+- Condition C - availability: It will need to be checked whether the choice of receiving childcare vouchers is available to all of the grandmother’s colleagues at work (subject to the possible exception of relevant low-paid employees - see EIM16052).
 If it is then this condition is met.

-Condition D - relevant earnings amount: As the grandmother was receiving childcare vouchers before 6 April 2011, this condition does not apply.
+- Condition D - relevant earnings amount: As the grandmother was receiving childcare vouchers before 6 April 2011, this condition does not apply.